cgruver/code-assistant-sandbox/cajun-navy.md

 ## Defining our Domain Vocabulary

 Why are we here?
-Because a Disaster has ocurred, and people need to be rescued.
+Because a Disaster has occurred, and people need to be rescued.

 This application is implementing a fictional system based on the coordination of rescue operations loosely termed the Cajun Navy: [https://en.wikipedia.org/wiki/Cajun_Navy](https://en.wikipedia.org/wiki/Cajun_Navy).
 It's origins go back to Hurricane Katrina in 2005.